 Yazoo City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Yazoo City is quite a bit lower than the national average among all cities of 21.84%: just 12.77% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Yazoo City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.98% of people over 25 have a bachelor's degree or advanced degree.

 Yazoo City is a somewhat ethnically-diverse city.
 The people who call Yazoo City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yazoo City residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Yazoo City include English, African, German, and French .
+Important ancestries of people in Yazoo City include African, Irish, English, British, and Scots-Irish.

 The most common language spoken in Yazoo City is English.
 Other important languages spoken here include Spanish and French.